nazmulb/golang/README.md

     ... (many more repositories and packages omitted) ...
 ```

-The tree above shows a workspace containing two repositories (example and image).
-The example repository contains one command (hello) and one library (nazmulpkg).
+The tree above shows a workspace containing two repositories (golang and image).
+The golang repository contains one command (hello) and one library (nazmulpkg).
 The image repository contains the bmp package and several others.

 A typical workspace contains many source repositories containing many packages and commands.
 Most Go programmers keep all their Go source code and dependencies in a single workspace.